 Tariffs are filed at the FCC by incumbent local exchange carriers (LECs or carriers), including price cap and rate-of-return carriers.
 Rate-of-return carriers that do not separately file access charge tariffs may elect to file access charges pursuant to tariffs administered by the National Exchange Carrier Association, Inc. (NECA).
 Competitive LECs (CLECs) may also file tariffs with the FCC, though they are not required to do so.

 Carriers typically file tariffs at the FCC which include charges for:

-- End User access, which mainly recovers the Subscriber Line Charge, the Access Recovery Charge, and the Universal Service Fund Charge.
+- End User access, the connection between the end user and the LEC, the interstate portion of which is mainly recovered through the Subscriber Line Charge (SLC); the Access Recovery Charge (ARC); and the Federal Universal Service Fund Charge.

 - Switched access, used primarily for long-distance calls originating and/or terminating over a local exchange connection.

 - Business data services (special access), a dedicated line provided by a LEC to a customer, which could be a long-distance company, for the customer's exclusive use.

 - Rates, terms and conditions for services that include Digital Subscriber Line (DSL) from certain carriers, packet-switched services, long-distance directory assistance access, and other services.